 Rightly famed for its azalea and rhododendron collections, Exbury is a world-class garden and one of the best gardens in Hampshire.
 The beauty of the flowers reflected in the ponds will take your breath away.
 But, then, so will the colours of the autumn leaves.
 There are 20 miles of pathways to help you explore this garden which is a great favourite with no less a visitor than Her Majesty the Queen, who was pictured enjoying a ride on Exbury’s miniature steam railway.
 Picnics are encouraged, as are walks down to the timeless Beaulieu river, where you can contemplate this place’s amazing past – as a training base for those taking part in the D-Day Landings during World War II.

 A short, 20-mile drive out of the forest, Mottisfont is a National Trust property which offers year-round delights, including frosty winter walks, rich autumn leaves and its piece de resistance – a world-famous, walled rose garden which houses the National Collection of Old Roses which flower in June.

-Base yourself at the Montagu Arms for your gardens odyssey and you’ll be assured of endless comfort, a sense of tradition and food you can’t help talking about.
-Best of all, at the end of the day, you’ll be able to enjoy our Gertrude Jekyll-inspired garden; outside by our pond and fountain in the summer, from the conservatory areas during chillier times, and from the Terrace Restaurant and the Magnolia Lounge during meal times and evenings.
+Base yourself at the Montagu Arms Hotel in the New Forest for your gardens odyssey and you’ll be assured of endless comfort, a sense of tradition and food you can’t help talking about.
+Best of all, at the end of the day, you’ll be able to enjoy our hotel garden.
+Enjoy al fresco drinks outside by the fountain in the summer, from the conservatory during chillier times, and from the Terrace Restaurant and the Magnolia Lounge during meal times and evenings.